 In 1994 she followed her own dream to move from Phoenix to NYC at 22 with only $1500 in her pocket.
 She opened her own business at age 24, but she soon experienced a minor stroke at age 27 from the results of stress and being a workaholic.
 She quickly adopted self-care, boundaries and transformational self-development work, which was life changing!
 During the next 12 months she was recovering and taking speech therapy.
 She was very blessed to have been able to sell her business to a tech startup, and in that time she also found a deeper calling to work with women and girls.
-In 2001 her path led her to become a global speaker, best-winning author, and coach for women leaders and entrepreneurs which she absolutely adores to this day.
+In 2000 her path led her to become a global speaker, best-winning author, and coach for leaders and women entrepreneurs which she absolutely adores to this day.
 Her passion is to help women and girls know their worth, know themselves, know their greatness and know their valuable place in the world as leaders and world changers.
 In 2002 she moved back to Phoenix then in 2007 with three friends she cofounded The Girls Rule Foundation’s and today we have five leadership and empowerment programs for girls ages 12-18 to help equip our girls to lead and live confidently.
 Philanthropy and ministry work has always been important to Dena and she believes it’s an important part of life.
 Girls Rule is where she dedicates her philanthropy time and wants to see the programs reach more girls in the coming years.
 She is also the author of, The Greatness Game, which $1 of each book gets donated to Girls Rule.